CSC1-1101-TTh9-S21/lab-week2/README.md

 You do not need to turn in anything for this lab.

 **Don't forget that your TA will be taking attendance!** Your attendance will contribute to your overall Class Participation grade.
 Students who routinely skip their discussion section will get a low grade, even if they come to class regularly.
-Class participation is worth 5% of your final grade, so getting a low score could be the difference between a an A and an A-.
+Class participation is worth 5% of your final grade, so getting a low score could be the difference between an A and an A-.

 ## Reading
 [You can read the first few sections of this as you're learning.](https://realpython.com/python-idle/) You can stop at "Improving your Workflow".